Please note that Club Night will take place at Whitaker Park Meeting at the top

 free.
 On there you will find all relevant training sessions and events.

 If you have any questions then please contact Hamish 07967318501

 Club Night will now be based at Marl Pits, Rawtenstall and BRGS school, Rawtenstall.

 We meet every Wednesday night between 6.45 and 8.30pm.
 The club night is open to anyone - you do not need to be a member of PFO to attend (for your first few weeks).
 At Club Night there is a mixture of fitness training and orienteering skills geared to suit all ages and abilities with an emphasis on fun and enjoyment.

 FAMILIES: S2/J2 £6, S2/J1 £5.50 S1/J2 £4,50m S1/J1 £3.50

-If you are looking to improve or start your training this year then you could also join Sportlyser (for more information see the article in the NEWS section) and get some support from coaches and club members in achieving your goals.
+If you are looking to improve or start your training then you could also join Sportlyser (for more information see the article in the NEWS section) and get some support from coaches and club members in achieving your goals.
 If you want help with setting goals then please contact myself or one of the other PFO coaches so that your goals are SMART ones.

 See what happens at Club Night - watch the Youtube video.